district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 painter.setRenderHint(QPainter::Antialiasing, true);
 QPainterPath path;
 path.moveTo(80, 320);
+// two control points: c1X, c1Y, c2X, c2Y
+// endPoint: endPointX, endPointY
+// void QPainterPath::cubicTo(const QPointF & c1, /* qreal c1X, qreal c1Y, */
+//                            const QPointF & c2, /* qreal c2X, qreal c2Y, */
+//                            const QPointF & endPoint)
 path.cubicTo(200, 80, 320, 80, 480, 320);
 painter.setPen(QPen(Qt::black, 8));
 painter.drawPath(path);
 ```

-The QPainterPath class can specify arbitrary vector shapes by connecting basic graphical elements together:
+The `QPainterPath`{.cpp} class can specify arbitrary vector shapes by connecting basic graphical elements together:
 straight lines, ellipses, polygons, arcs, Bézier curves, and other painter paths.
 Painter paths are the ultimate
 drawing primitive in the sense that any shape or combination of shapes can be expressed as a painter path.
 A path specifies an outline, and the area described by the outline can be filled using a brush.
 In the example in
 Figure 8.5 (c), we didn't set a brush, so only the outline is drawn.

-These three examples use built-in brush patterns (Qt::SolidPattern, Qt::DiagCrossPattern, and
+These three examples use built-in brush patterns (`Qt::SolidPattern`{.cpp},
-Qt::NoBrush).
-In modern applications, gradient fills are a popular alternative to monochrome fill patterns.
+`Qt::DiagCrossPattern`{.cpp}, and `Qt::NoBrush`{.cpp}).
+In modern applications,
+gradient fills are a popular alternative to monochrome fill patterns.
-Gradients rely on color interpolation to obtain smooth transitions between two or more colors.
-They are
+Gradients rely on color interpolation to obtain smooth transitions between two
-frequently used to produce 3D effects; for example, the Plastique and Cleanlooks styles use gradients to
+or more colors.
+They are frequently used to produce 3D effects; for example,
+the Plastique and Cleanlooks styles use gradients to render
-render QPushButtons.
-Qt supports three types of gradients: linear, conical `['kɑnɪkl]` (圆锥形的), and radial.
+`QPushButtons`{.cpp}.
+Qt supports three types of gradients: linear, conical
+`['kɑnɪkl]` (圆锥形的), and radial.
 The Oven Timer example in the next section
-combines all three types of gradients in a single widget to make it look like the real thing.
+combines all three types of gradients in a single widget to make it look like
+the real thing.

 ![QPainter's gradient brushes][gradient]